curliq/tv-note/README.md

+# About

-A simple TV show tracking mobile app using Compose Multiplatform.
+A simple TV show tracking mobile app.
 It uses TMDB for all the media.

 You can download for $2.99 or host your own.
+There are currently over 100 people using the app, and I'm planning to maintain the server forever.
+There is also an export button in the settings screen.

-If you're a user then PRs are welcome.
+PRs are welcome.

 <p>
   <a href="https://apps.apple.com/gb/app/tv-note/id6504262750" target="_blank">